zhaoshaojun/publications/README.md

 Rule based product classification [link](https://patentimages.storage.googleapis.com/37/bf/6c/f1d10d1ade33dc/US9201967.pdf)

 note: In the product classificatin system, all the rules are learnt using machine learning algorithms.
+We could have chosen a better title for the patent.

 # Selected peer reviewed publications
 - EMNLP 2010